 If you are on Medicare and have had issues getting your oxygen covered by insurance or getting the amount of oxygen you need, we want to know.
 Send an email with your story to [email protected].
 Your email will be forwarded to the Centers for Medicare and Medicaid Services.
 Thanks for helping us advocate for lung disease patients who need oxygen.

-Approved by Scientific and Medical Editorial Review Panel.
+Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.
 Last reviewed June 14, 2017.